Surgery Physician Assistant Fellowship

 What are the rotations, what are the electives?

-Core rotations are congenital heart surgery, general pediatric surgery, neurosurgery, ophthalmology, orthopaedic surgery, otolaryngology, plastic and reconstructive surgery, trauma, urology, and an innovative new addition, surgical hospitalists.
+Core rotations are congenital heart surgery, general pediatric surgery, neurosurgery, ophthalmology, orthopedic surgery, otolaryngology, plastic and reconstructive surgery, trauma, urology, and an innovative new addition, surgical hospitalists.
 Electives are interventional radiology, pediatric and adolescent gynecology, emergency center, critical care medicine, orthopedic surgery, transplant, hematology/oncology, or any core service.

 How many hours a week do you work?